 Turmeric is a spice, commonly used in Asian food, derived from the root of the turmeric (Curcuma longa) plant.
 Curcumin is the yellow-colored primary active constituent derived from turmeric and is commonly used to color foods and cosmetics.

-The rhizome (root) of turmeric (Curcuma longa Linn.) has long been used in traditional Asian medicine to treat gastrointestinal upset, arthritic pain, and "low energy."
-Laboratory and animal research has demonstrated anti-inflammatory, antioxidant, and anti-cancer properties of turmeric and its constituent curcumin.
-Preliminary human evidence, albeit poor quality, suggests possible efficacy in the management of dyspepsia (heartburn), hyperlipidemia (high cholesterol), and scabies (when used on the skin).
+The rhizome (root) of turmeric has long been used in traditional Asian medicine to treat gastrointestinal upset, arthritic pain, and "low energy."
+Although not well studied in humans, turmeric and its constituent curcumin have demonstrated anti-inflammatory, antioxidant, nerve-protective, insecticidal, and anticancer properties.
+Preliminary human evidence suggests possible efficacy for dyspepsia (heartburn), Helicobacter pylori infection, pain relief, leukoplakia (patches in the mouth), osteoarthritis, and high cholesterol.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

 Early research does not support the use of curcumin or turmeric for Alzheimer's disease.
 However, more research is needed before a conclusion can be made.

 Early research suggests that turmeric may have antioxidant effects.
 However, more research is needed before a conclusion can be made.